Ivan Paštrić: Biography

 Paštrić was born in Poljica in Dalmatia and taken to Split in the first year of his life.
 In Split baptismal records is recorded that Ivan Paštrić, son of Antonia and Ivanica, was baptized by Andrea Reggio on 15 June 1636.

 Paštrić was lecturer at the college of the Sacred Congregation for the Propagation of the Faith in Rome.
 In about 1700 donated his rich library to the seminary in Split.
 The books he donated became a basis of the Split Seminary Library.
 Jerolim Kavanjin referred to Paštrić as "master of all science".

 Paštrić was probably a member of the Illyrian Academy founded in 1703 by John Peter Marchi.
 The establishment of the academy was probably initiated by Paštrić.
 Since 1691, he was a member of the Pontifical Academy of Arcadia.
 During last two years of his life Paštrić was president of the Illyrian Society of St. Jerome.

+His only work published during his lifetime, Patenae argentae mysticae descriptio et explicatio (Rome 1706)—a vast, meticulous, and complex dissertation linked to the city of Imola and his relationship with another scholar of the period, Abbot Antonio Ferri—blends erudition, mysticism, and Christological allegory; it was only in 2025 that it was translated into Italian and, partially, into English.

 Paštrić died in Rome on 20 March 1708.
 He was buried in the yard of the guesthouse of the Illyrian College of Loreto.